-The substation is located within a focused area of previous infrastructure development, including an approximately 12-acre (4.9 ha) existing substation at the intersection of three major powerline corridors, set within a mixed suburban residential-industrial neighborhood outside of Lakewood Township (see Figure 3.2-1).
-The substation will be located on a site currently occupied by a forested area, portions of which screen an existing vehicle scrapyard from Lakewood Farmington Road.
-In addition, a portion of an existing powerline corridor passes through the proposed substation site.
-There are no buildings directly adjacent to the proposed substation site.
-A residential neighborhood is located to the west on the far side of Lanes Pond Road and Lakewood Farmington Road, but this development is largely screened by intervening vegetative growth on either side of the road.
-Views from the proposed substation site are of modern electrical infrastructure, light industrial buildings, and intermittent but relatively thick growths of trees and vegetation.
+The substation is located within a focused area of previous infrastructure development, including an approximately 12acre (4.9 ha) existing substation at the intersection of three major powerline corridors, set within a mixed suburban residential-industrial neighborhood outside of Lakewood Township (see Figure 3.2-1).
+The substation will be located on a site currently occupied by a landscaping company from which the topsoil and all vegetation has been stripped.
+To the south (immediately west of the existing substation) is an automotive scrapyard.
+A one-story twentieth-century residence is located to the north of the proposed substation site, directly across Randolph Road.
+Views from the proposed substation location are of modern electrical infrastructure, light industrial buildings, a single mid-twentieth century residence and intermittent but relatively thick growths of trees and vegetation.

-Figure 3.2-1 View to the north-northeast toward the proposed substation Site.
+Figure 3.2-1 View to the south-southwest toward the proposed substation site.
+The Lightning mast of the existing substation is at the far left.